Search our comprehensive guide to find out how to dispose of specific items.

 Old phone books can be recycled by being placed into your yellow recycling bin.

-Empty pizza boxes, containing no food scraps and with the lid removed, can be put in your recycling bin.
+Empty pizza boxes, containing no food scraps and with box flattened, can be put in your recycling bin.
 Pizza boxes containing food scraps can’t be recycled and should be cleaned before putting into your recycling bin, otherwise place into your rubbish bin.

-Garden waste, including lawn clippings, prunings, small sticks, twigs, flowers and leaves can be placed in the green garden organic bin.
-Large stumps and branches are hazardous and must be cut into smaller pieces before being placed into the green garden organic bin.
+Garden waste, including lawn clippings, pruning's, small sticks, twigs, flowers and leaves can be placed in the green garden organic bin.
+Large stumps and branches are hazardous and must be cut into smaller pieces or taken to the transfer station.

-Soft plastics such as plastic bags and small pieces of bubble wrap can be dropped off at Only 3% of the 3.9 billion plastic bags used annually in Australia are recycled.
-Plastics bags can be collected through the orange bag program and placed into the kerbside recycling collection system.
-Do not place a tied full bag into the recycling bag, separate the material from the bag..
+Soft plastics such as plastic bags and small pieces of bubble wrap can be placed into a designated orange bag.
+Soft Plastic Program - Pyrenees Shire Council [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Soft-Plastic] Only 3% of the 3.9 billion plastic bags used annually in Australia are recycled.
+Plastics bags can be collected through the orange bag program and placed into the kerbside recycling collection system. .

-Plastic bottles can be recycled through the CDS program, alternately plastic bottles can be placed in the CDS bin.
-If the lids and container are both plastic leave the lid on the container.
+Plastic bottles can be recycled through the CDS program, alternately plastic bottles can be placed in the yellow recycling bin.
+If the lid is plastic leave the lid on the container.

 Expanded Polystyrene (EPS) cannot be recycled at the kerbside bin and should be put in your red landfill bin.

 Sanitary items should never be flushed down the toilet.
-Feminine hygiene products, incontinence pads and other sanitary items can be placed into the red landfill bin.
+Feminine hygiene products, incontinence pads and other sanitary items can be bagged and placed into the red landfill bin.

 Seafood, including fish and shellfish, raw and cooked, can go into red landfill bin.
 Hint: Freeze seafood waste until bin collection day to reduce odours.

-Smoke detectors can be dropped off at transfer station.
+Smoke detectors can be placed in the landfill bin or dropped off at transfer station.

 Soil and sand cannot be placed in your kerbside bins.

-All empty household rigid plastic including containers and bottles can be placed in the yellow recycling bin, please ensure all food scraps and liquids have been removed.
-Empty pizza and takeaway boxes, containing no food scraps, can be recycled in the yellow recycling bin.
-Polystyrene/ foam take away containers cannot be recycled and must be placed into the red landfill bin.
+All empty rigid plastic take away containers can be placed in the yellow recycling bin, please ensure all food scraps and liquids have been removed.

 Tea leaves can go into the garden organics landfill bin.
 The paper tab and empty bag should be placed into the landfill bin.

-The Federal Government scheme provides householders and small business access to free recycling facilities for computers and televisions regardless of brand and age.
-Televisions can be accepted at the transfer station.
+Televisions can be accepted as e waste at the transfer station.
 Some manufacturers offer a take-back scheme for your unwanted e-waste including: * Dell Recycling [http://support.ap.dell.com/support/topics/topic.aspx/ap/shared/support/recycle/en/recycle?c=au&l=en&s=gen]: Pick up and recycle any Dell-branded equipment for free, nationwide. * Apple Recycling Program [http://www.apple.com/au/recycling/]: Computers and monitors, ipods and mobile phones. * Green Toshiba [http://www.mytoshiba.com.au/green-toshiba]: Drop off locations, post and pickup options to recycle Toshiba laptops and accessories.
 E-waste including computers, televisions, video/ DVD players, game consoles and other electronic items materials can be taken to the recycling centre.

 Timber framing construction waste should be re used and not placed into landfill.
-The material cannot be chipped due to possible hazardous paint or timber finishes that can leach into the environment.
+Reusing timber framing is a highly sustainable practice that diverts waste from landfill and extends the carbon-storage lifecycle of the wood.
+It typically involves salvaging beams, studs, and floorboards during deconstruction or knockdown-rebuilds to be repurposed into new structures, furniture, or engineered wood products The material cannot be chipped due to possible hazardous paint or timber finishes that can leach into the environment.

 Tissues can be placed in the red landfill bin.
 Tissue boxes can be placed in the yellow recycling bin.

 If toys are still in good condition consider donating to a local charity, swapping with friends or even selling online.
-If toys are not in good condition, they can be placed in the red waste bin or kerbside / bulky waste collection
+If toys are not in good condition, they can be placed in the red waste bin or kerbside collection

 Tyres can be taken to the transfer station for recycling.